tsmanner/dnd-5e-papercraft-spellcaster/README.md

 **Spellcasting Focus**

 Your origami counts as a spellcasting focus for your Orimagi spells.

-Further ideas/thoughts:
-- Upcasting spells must be done in advance, with preparation time being based on the spell slot.
-- Spells can be reclaimed without expending the spell slot by unfolding them.
-  - Unfolded spells can be folded into one new spell but only require the time difference to swap, minimum of `10 - your Dexterity modifier` minutes.<br/>
-    For example: An Orimagi with Dexterity 16 and at least two levels left to their origami cap<sup>**name?**</sup> could swap [Magic Missile](https://www.dndbeyond.com/spells/magic-missile) for [Fireball](https://www.dndbeyond.com/spells/fireball) in 14 minutes: `(10 - 3) x 3 - (10 - 3) x 1`

 ### Spellcasting Ability
 **Spell save DC** = 8 + your proficiency bonus + your Dexterity modifier